-The responses were varied, yet similar and somewhat relevant; but the text that morning and the message it portrayed were all focussed on the adaptation of the word
+The responses were varied, yet similar and somewhat relevant; but the text that morning and the message it portrayed were all focussed on the "exciting."

-"exciting."

 Normally, the word "exciting" garners connotations of huge physical emotion.
 Now for Christians to equate excitement with quiet piety did not happen overnight.
 I still have vivid memories as a young girl of being chastised for walking up the aisle hatless.